Hromlist/privacy_policy_sounds_sirens/README.md

 Please note that the Application utilizes third-party services that have their own Privacy Policy about handling data.
 Below are the links to the Privacy Policy of the third-party service providers used by the Application:

-Google Play Services
+<b>Google Play Services</b>
 https://www.google.com/policies/privacy

-AdMob
+<b>AdMob</b>
 https://support.google.com/admob/answer/6128543

-Firebase Analytics
+<b>Firebase Analytics</b>
 https://firebase.google.com/policies/analytics

-Yandex
+<b>Yandex</b>
 https://yandex.com/legal/confidential

 The Service Provider may disclose User Provided and Automatically Collected Information:
-•	as required by law, such as to comply with a subpoena, or similar legal process;
+- as required by law, such as to comply with a subpoena, or similar legal process;
-•	when they believe in good faith that disclosure is necessary to protect their rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;
+- when they believe in good faith that disclosure is necessary to protect their rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;
-•	with their trusted services providers who work on their behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.
+- with their trusted services providers who work on their behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.

 <b>4.
 What are my opt-out rights?</b>